DevCycleHQ/devcycle-docs/docs/home/feature-management/getting-started/feature-types.md

 When a Feature is created with this type, the following will be pre-set in the Feature:

-* A Boolean Variable will be created with same key as feature.
-This can be considered your "toggle" or "flag"
-* There will be two Variations: Variation ON and Variation OFF.
+There will be two Variations: Configuration 1 and Configuration 2.

+- If you select Initial Variable Type as **Boolean**, the variable values for Configuration 1 & Configuration 2 will be set to `true` / `false` in each Variation accordingly.
+- If you select Initial Variable Type as **JSON**,  the variable values for Configuration 1 & Configuration 2 will be set to `{ “key”:”value”}` and `{ “key”:”value”}` in each Variation accordingly.
+- If you select Initial Variable Type as **String**, the the variable values for Configuration 1 & Configuration 2 will be set to `string1` and `string2` in each Variation accordingly.
-* The Boolean variable will have On / Off set to true/false in each Variation accordingly.
+- If you select Initial Variable Type as **Number**, the variable values for Configuration 1 & Configuration 2 will be set to `0` and `1` in each Variation accordingly.

+For all initial variable types, these are the following Targeting Rule pre-sets:

-* Development, Staging, and Production Environments will automatically target your organization's Email.
+- Development, Staging, and Production Environments will automatically target your organization's Email.
 Rule will be named "Internal Users"
-* Rules will be set to serve Variation ON.
+- Rules will be set to serve Variation ON.
-* Development and Staging Environments will be enabled immediately.
+- Development and Staging Environments will be enabled immediately.